markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 ### 1. Prepare to Hit The Ball

 * Physically prepare by getting in the ready position with the weight of your body on the balls of your feet ready to move.
-* Mentally prepare by not just being physically ready position, but just as or more importantly watching the ball leave your opponent’s racket after they have made contact to start your response.
+* Mentally prepare by not just being physically ready, but just as or more importantly watching the ball leave your opponent’s racket after they have made contact to start your response.

 ### 2. Get To The Ball